 The largest and most southerly of all the Greek islands, wonderful welcoming Crete has something for everyone.
 Head east to Heraklion, on the central part of Crete’s north coast to explore the wide ranging and superb beaches.

 Crete is the largest and most southerly island in Greece and is set apart from the other Greek Islands.
-Situated in the southern part of the Aegean Sea, the island is one of the most distinctive and beautiful, making holidays to Crete exceptional and unmistakable, with something for everyone.
+Situated in the southern part of the Aegean Sea, the island is one of the most distinctive and beautiful, making holidays to Crete exceptional, unmistakable and with something for everyone.
 Start planning your 2018 Crete holiday now.

 Crete is family-friendly, yet sophisticated.
 There’s an abundance of nature reserves and beaches with crystal clear waters, so if you enjoy outdoor pursuits, there’s plenty here waiting to be explored.
 And, Crete is also blessed with a longer summer than any other Greek Island.